bluerobotics/bluerobotics.github.io/brov2/assembly.md

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> When working with silicone grease and threadlocker, take care to minimize skin contact.
 Wear protective nitrile or PVC gloves when handling.

+<i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> Only apply threadlocker to screws contacting metal or the HDPE frame.
+Most threadlockers are not chemically compatible with with polycarbonate, and will damage the thrusters, fairings, and dome flange if used here.
+Refer to the documentation and chemical compatibilty notes of your threadlocker of choice for more information.

 # Required Tools (Not Included)

 - \#2 Phillips head screwdriver